isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-This form of usage should only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.
+This format should only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.